themusiclab/synchrony-expectancy/README.md

 ### Materials

-The full text of the survey given to participants at Harvard and UCSD is in the supplementary information of the paper.
+The full text of the survey given to participants at Harvard and UCSD is in the supplementary information of the paper (reproduced here in `supplement.pdf`).